UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 #### 2.0 Confounding Variable: Math Skills (type: category)

-**Explanation**: Mathematics is an essential skill when it comes down to learning algorithms.
-Algorithms utilized everywhere to provide solutions to problems, but developing algorithms requires strong logical thinking abilities.
-Mathematics is the formal study of logical consequences which is extremely important when understanding algorithms.
-Therefore, it is evident that your ability in math may affect your level of programming experience, as well as the difficulty in learning DSCI 512.
+**Explanation**: Mathematics is an essential skill when it comes to learning algorithms.
+Algorithms are utilized everywhere to provide solutions to problems, but developing algorithms requires strong logical thinking abilities.
+Mathematics is the formal study of logical consequences, which is extremely important when understanding algorithms.
+Therefore, it is evident that students' mathematical abilities may affect their level of programming experience, as well as difficulty in learning DSCI 512.

 **Questions**: Among all the math courses you have taken in the past, in general, how were your grades compared to others?
 For example, Calculus, Linear Algebra, Statistics.

 **Options**: 1) Below average, 2) Average, 3) Above average

-#### 3.0 Confounding Variable: Friends who have jobs associated with programming (type: category)
+#### 3.0 Confounding Variable: Friends or family who have jobs associated with programming (type: category)

 **Explanation**: Undoubtedly, friends are more likely to share common values and interests.
-Hence, if a MDS student have friends who work for IT companies, they are more likely to be affected and tend to have programming experience before the program.
-During the course, those friends can provide help and make the students less stressful when they have problems.
+Hence, if a MDS student has friends or family who work for IT companies, they are more likely to be affected and tend to have programming experience before the program.
+During the course, those friends can provide help so that students are less stressed when they have problems.

-**Questions**: Do you have any friends who have jobs associated with programming?
+**Questions**: Do you have any friends or family who have jobs associated with programming?

 **Options**: 1) No, 2) Yes

 #### 4.0 Main Covariate: Previous programming experience (type: category)

-**Explanation**: The level of the previous experience is the main independent variable that we are interested in, which is potential reasons for variation of the self-perceived difficulty regarding 512.
+**Explanation**: The level of the previous experience is the main independent variable that we are interested in, which is a potential reason for variation of the self-perceived difficulty in 512.

 **Questions**: ???